Who Is ARC

 In this context, our current priorities include:

-• mobilizing the public and raising public awareness of the need for wildlife crossings;
+- mobilizing the public and raising public awareness of the need for wildlife crossings;

-• working with highway departments, planning and other agencies and stakeholders to provide recommendations for prospective highway mitigation projects;
+- working with highway departments, planning and other agencies and stakeholders to promote the integration of wildlife crossings into day-to-day highway planning and recommend prospective highway mitigation measures;

-• increasing policy-maker awareness; and
+- increasing policy-maker awareness; and

-• broadly motivating the construction of wildlife crossings.
+- broadly motivating the construction of wildlife crossings.

 ARC is steadily growing and we look forward to welcoming prospective corporate, municipal, state and other partners and supporters of our work.
 To join us, click here.